realpython/python-guide/docs/writing/tests.rst

 Unittest
 --------

-Unittest is the batteries-included test module in the Python standard library.
+:mod:`unittest` is the batteries-included test module in the Python standard library.
 Its API will be familiar to anyone who has used any of the JUnit/nUnit/CppUnit series of tools.

-Creating testcases is accomplished by subclassing a TestCase base class
+Creating testcases is accomplished by subclassing a :class:`TestCase` base class

 .. code-block:: python